Easy Action: Release and reception

-The album appeared in 1970 with a cover on which the band poses turned away from the camera, their uncovered backs exposed except where covered with their long hair.
+The album appeared in 1970 with a cover on which the band posed turned away from the camera, their uncovered backs exposed except where covered with their long hair.
 A radio commercial that accompanied the album's release touted the band as "unisex, raw, together, and violent—just like you, fellow American".

 The staff of Rolling Stone did not like the album, stating that "there's nothing nearly that interesting" and that "the pretty stuff sounds like something Walt Disney had the good sense to leave in the can".
 Robert Christgau, in The Village Voice, rated it a C, explaining that it has very few of the "pseudo-decadent and -psychedelic charms" shown on Pretties for You, along with "tuneless singing, tuneless playing, tuneless tunes, and pseudo-musique concrete".

-The music showed little of the hard rock the band became famous for; the songs on its first two albums are more reminiscent of the pop-rock and psychedelia of bands such as mid-1960s the Who and Jefferson Airplane.
+The music showed little of the hard rock the band became famous for.
+The songs on its first two albums are more reminiscent of the pop-rock and psychedelia of bands such as mid-1960s the Who and Jefferson Airplane.
 They failed to find an audience and sold poorly.
-The group moved to the Detroit area (Pontiac, Mich.), and with the next album, Love It to Death, producer Bob Ezrin had them strip down their sound and simplify the songwriting; the album and its first single, "I'm Eighteen", were the first in a string of big successes.
+The group moved to the Detroit area (Pontiac, Michigan), and with the next album, Love It to Death, producer Bob Ezrin had them strip down their sound and simplify the songwriting.
+That album and its first single, "I'm Eighteen", were the first in a string of big successes.

 Legacy

 AllMusic's Joe Viglione feels that the album "might be the perfect picture of an evolving Alice Cooper Group".
 And that it "gives evidence that Cooper has more of a voice than he got credit for".
 He concludes by saying: "That this band could run the gamut from [Frank] Zappa to [David] Bowie, and perhaps inspired both, makes Easy Action a good study and entertaining record."
+The original line-up recorded a new version of "Return of the Spiders" in 2025, released as a bonus track on some versions of The Revenge of Alice Cooper.